-WEST NEWBURY -- Twelve mostly forgotten souls in a cemetery once designated for West Newbury indigent elderly and infirmed can rest easier thanks to the efforts of Pentucket Regional High School 10th grader Kade Markee Dennis and his team of volunteers.
+WEST NEWBURY — Twelve mostly forgotten souls in a cemetery once designated for indigent elderly and infirm people in town can rest easier thanks to the efforts of Pentucket Regional High School 10th-grader Kade Markee Dennis and his team of volunteers.

-As part of an Eagle Scout project, Dennis organized a group of fellow scouts from Troop 41 -- along with family, friends, and members of the Historical Commission--to help him free the ancient burial ground off Poorehouse Lane from decades of fallen trees, brush and general neglect.
+As part of an Eagle Scout project, Dennis organized fellow Scouts from Troop 41, along with family members, friends and Historical Commission members, to help him clear the neglected, old burial ground off Poorehouse Lane of fallen trees and brush.

 “James Burrill, d.
 12/4/1855 ae 91 yr, 11 mo, 2 dy, a pauper

 Gilman Tewksbury, d.
 3/26/1859, ae 44 yr, son of Thomas & Sarah Tewksbury.

 Thomas Tewksbury, d.
 12/15/1859, 68 yr, 5 mo, 20 dy, son of Jonathan

 Anna Woodman, single, d.
 6/23/1859, ae 75 yr, dau of Mark & Anna Woodman”

 Further research – which included a review of the 1850 federal census – indicated the tract could be home to as many as 12 graves.